Yelp/detect-secrets/README.md

                         If lines match this regex, it will be ignored.
   --exclude-files EXCLUDE_FILES
                         If filenames match this regex, it will be ignored.
+  --exclude-secrets EXCLUDE_SECRETS
+                        If secrets match this regex, it will be ignored.
   --word-list WORD_LIST_FILE
                         Text file with a list of words, if a secret contains a word in the list we ignore it.